Court documents hint Meghan Markle's father could testify against her in UK legal battle

 The story of the fractured relationship between Meghan Markle and her father Thomas has played out in the media since the Sussexes' union.
 In June of 2018 Thomas Markle spoke to ITV's Good Morning Britain in what the show dubbed a world exclusive interview.
 During that show Markle claimed that his daughter cried when he revealed he would not be able to attend her wedding to Prince Harry.

 Markle told the UK morning show that he "absolutely wanted to walk" his daughter down the aisle, but couldn't because he was recovering from heart surgery in California.
-The interview was only days after he was accused of staging photographs for the paparazzi, CNN reported.
+The interview was only days after he was accused of staging photographs for the paparazzi, multiple news outlets reported.

 The Queen called a crisis meeting of senior royals to sort out the matter.
 In the statement the Queen said "Harry and Meghan have made clear that they do not want to be reliant on public funds in their new lives."
-Harry and Meghan were given the approval to, after a "period of transition," split their time between the UK and Canada.
+The couple were given the approval to, after a "period of transition," split their time between the UK and Canada and work to become financially independent.